 Your Adobe Creative Cloud account comes with online storage so that your assets are available to you anywhere and on any device or computer.
 You can preview many creative asset types directly in a web browser on your computer, tablet, or smartphone.
 These asset types include: PSD, AI, INDD, JPG, PDF, GIF, PNG, Photoshop Touch, and many others.

 The Adobe Creative Cloud desktop application keeps all the assets in sync.
 Any additions, modifications, or deletions are reflected on all connected computers and devices.
-For example, if you upload an .ai asset using the Creative Cloud Assets page, it is automatically downloaded on all connected computers.
+For example, if you upload

 To sync assets from your computer, do one of the following: